iugamarian/raspberrypisetup/README.md

 sh rpiarchppp      - To install Arch on card with ppp support and further install scripts in root

+sh jessiekodideb   - Worked for me - build Kodi deb for Jessie

 sh rpira           - To install my modified programs (made with "sh compilaredeb" on another install
                      of raspbian connected to tor internet) without internet connection and configure pppoe internet connection as I have user and password to connect to the internet.
 It requires the